 Also in Flanders, the EMAV2.1 model is subject to continuous review processes.
 In 2020 an external validation of the EMAV2.1 model was carried out by the Flemish Institute of Technical Research (VITO) on behalf of VMM.
 A summary in English is given in annex 5B.
 The outcome of the validation will be prioritized and integrated in the model during the following years/revisions.
+Due to the above mentioned study (development of the integrated model), the outcome of the external validation was not yet implemented in the existing EMAV2.1 model.
+They will be implemented during the study (development of the integrated model).
 Also each year, when relevant, the results of the Review of National Air Pollutant Emission Inventory Data are taken into account.
 Taking into account results of new scientific research, outcome of NECD review 2020, etc. This can lead to an update of the EMAV2.1 model.
 Depending of the content of the update, this can result in new emission data.